rustequal/recface/README.md

 </pre>
 You need to do:

-- Adjust the GStreamer pipeline to work normally with your camera.
+- Adjust the "GStreamer" pipeline to work normally with your camera.
 - Modify the script <a href="simple_camera.py" target="_blank">simple_camera.py</a> with new pipeline parameters.
 Get it to work properly.
 - Move the pipeline code from script <a href="simple_camera.py" target="_blank">simple_camera.py</a> to script <a href="recface.py" target="_blank">recface.py</a>.
-- Check the work of your GStreamer pipeline with the "recface" runtime.
+- Check the work of your "GStreamer" pipeline with the "recface" runtime.
 </details>

 <details>